Parallel processing (psychology): Environmental representation

 In PDP models, the environment is represented as a time-varying stochastic function over the space of input patterns.
 This means that at any given point, there is a possibility that any of the possible set of input patterns is impinging on the input units.

+An example of the PDP model is illustrated in Rumelhart's book 'Parallel Distributed Processing' of individuals who live in the same neighborhood and are part of different gangs.
+Other information is also included, such as their names, age group, marital status, and occupations within their respective gangs.
+Rumelhart considered each category as a 'unit' and an individual has connections with each unit.
+For instance, if more information is sought on an individual named Ralph, that name unit is activated, revealing connections to the other properties of Ralph such as his marital status or age group.

 Depth

-To sense depth, humans use both eyes to see three dimensional objects.
+To sense depth, humans use both eyes to see three-dimensional objects.
 This sense is present at birth in humans and some animals, such as cats, dogs, owls, and monkeys.
 Animals with wider-set eyes have a harder time establishing depth, such as horses and cows.
 A special depth test was used on infants, named The Visual Cliff.
 This test consisted of a table, half coated in a checkerboard pattern, and the other half a clear plexiglass sheet, revealing a second checkerboard platform about a foot below.
 Although the plexiglass was safe to climb on, the infants refused to cross over due to the perception of a visual cliff.
 This test proved that most infants already have a good sense of depth.
 This phenomenon is similar to how adults perceive heights.

 Certain cues help establish depth perception.
 Binocular cues are made by humans' two eyes, which are subconsciously compared to calculate distance.
 This idea of two separate images is used by 3-D and VR filmmakers to give two dimensional footage the element of depth.
 Monocular cues can be used by a single eye with hints from the environment.
 These hints include relative height, relative size, linear perspective, lights and shadows, and relative motion.
 Each hint helps to establish small facts about a scene that work together to form a perception of depth.
 Binocular cues and monocular cues are used constantly and subconsciously to sense depth.